itsToggle/plex_debrid/README.md

 - Performing a plex library refresh to make the content available on Plex

 ### Upcoming Features:
-- android app version of this script.
-Ive compiled an android version of my rclone fork, this script is next so the whole setup can run on a shield :)
 - 'local' downloading of content while streaming (optional)
 - adding multiple versions of content (e.g. HDR and non-HDR versions or a version for each resolution etc) (optional)
 - tell me your ideas! :)